awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **\.uk, \.co\.uk, \.me\.uk, and \.org\.uk domains**
 If you're transferring a \.uk, \.co\.uk, \.me\.uk, or \.org\.uk domain to Route 53, you don't need to get an authorization code\.
 Instead, use the method provided by your current domain registrar to update the value of the IPS tag for the domain to **GANDI**, all uppercase\. \(An IPS tag is required by Nominet, the registry for \.uk domain names\.\) If your registrar will not change the value of the IPS tag, [contact Nominet](http://www.nominet.org.uk/uk-domain-names/manage-your-domain/change-registrar)\.
 **\.jp domains**
 If you're transferring a \.jp domain to Route 53, you don't need to get an authorization code\.
 Instead, use the method provided by your current domain registrar to update the value of the AGNT code to **AGNT\-1744**, all uppercase\.
-**\.ru domains**
-If you're transferring a \.ru domain to Route 53, you don't need to get an authorization code\.
-Instead, use the method provided by RU\-Center, the registry for \.ru domains, to update the **Partner Handle** for the domain to **5427/NIC\-REG**\.
-For more information, see the [Registrar's or Registrant's Transfer](https://www.nic.ru/dns/docs/en/domain_transf_letters.html) page on the RU\-Center website\.

 ## Step 4: Get the Names of Your Name Servers<a name="domain-transfer-to-route-53-get-name-servers"></a>